 Though Total Knee Replacement (TKR) surgery is a fairly common procedure1, it is a major surgery and recovery takes time before you can be totally adjusted to your new knee and start moving around as you wish.

-We ask Ms. Bernadine Lim, Senior Physiotherapist from the Farrer Park Rehab Centre, what goes on during rehabilitation and minding the new knee.
+In this article, we ask our Senior Physiotherapist Bernadine Lim, what goes on during rehabilitation and minding the new knee.

 Ms. Lim explains that rehabilitation can start as soon as the surgery is completed.